1951 Chicago mayoral election: General election

+Hunter also alleged that Kennelly had caused a 300% increase in narcotics use among Chicago youth during the course of his mayoralty.
+He pledged, "Give me command of the city’s army of more than 7,000 policemen, and I will break the back of the drug traffic in Chicago."
+His wife regularly made appearances in support of his candidacy.
+Hunter made a concerted effort to win support from African American voters.
+As part of this effort, he frequently visited African American church congregations for Sunday services.

+Hunter also railed against school textbooks in Chicago, accusing Democrats of indoctrinating students trough school curriculum that he claimed provided "a diet of socialism, communism, Marxian doctrines, and Fair Deal politics for our children.

 Hunter campaigned vigorously.
-The election generated very little interest, contributing to its low turnout.
+Nevertheless, the election generated very little interest, contributing to its low turnout.
 Contributing to voter apathy may have been findings by the United States Senate Special Committee to Investigate Crime in Interstate Commerce that shined a negative light on the underworld of Chicago politics.
 Findings by this committee also harmed Kennelly, as he was perceived by the electorate to have done little to stamp out organized crime in the city.
 However, Hunter also failed to demonstrate to voters ability on his part to solve the crime issue in the city, and refused to take any strong stance against elements of the Republican party that were allied with gangsters Kennelly had, by 1951, seen a loss of support among African American electorate that had strongly supported him four years earlier.

+Kennelly sought to avoid discussing major issues during the campaign, such as controversial matters related to the management of the Chicago Housing Authority.

 Results

-Kenelly won 34 wards.
-Hunter defeated Kenelly in sixteen wards, more than double the number of wards that Kennelly had lost four years before.
+Kennelly outperformed Hunter in 34 wards.
+Hunter outperformed Kenelly in sixteen wards (more than double the number of wards that Kennelly had trailed the Republican nominee in four years earlier).